-The course will consist of assigned clinical experience as a surgical first assistant in Orthopedic Procedure, a written grand rounds presentation, attendance at Grand Rounds presentations at your local hospital.
-This clinical rotation will include one day spent in an orthopedic office setting.
-Student must scrub a minimum of 35 Orthopedic procedure total = 10 endoscopy procedures with an approved clinical preceptor.
-Prerequisites: Application and admissions into the program and proof of personal liability insurance
+The course is the second of four assigned clinical experiences for the student surgical first assistant.
+This clinical rotation will include one day spent in an orthopedic office.
+Students must scrub and document a minimum of 35 procedures with an approved clinical preceptor as they meet or exceed case requirement during the semester.
+Prerequisite: Application and admission into the program.